Axi20/Homify/README.md

 # iSense
 iSense is a mobile application written in Java to help users organize their home inventory.

-Please note that, currently, the app's default language is Hungarian, it is also available in English, but the app is limited to <b>Android</b> users.
+Please note that currently, the app's default language is Hungarian, it is also available in English, but the app is limited to <b>Android</b> users.

 There's an APK available for installation on any Android device, allowing users to explore the app.
 This application is a personal hobby project aimed at learning the fundamentals of mobile development.